-In addition, some investors believe that when a maintenance margin call has been issued that they are entitled to one or more extensions of time to meet the call; however, there is no mechanism for extending maintenance margin calls.
-If the customer fails to meet a maintenance margin call, the broker/dealer can, under certain circumstances, take a charge to its net capital in lieu of collecting the call, but the broker/dealer is not required to do so, and the customer has no right to demand it.
+has been issued they are entitled to one or more extensions of time to meet the call; however, there is no mechanism for extending maintenance margin calls.
+If the customer fails to meet a maintenance margin call, the broker-dealer can, under certain circumstances, take a charge to its net capital in lieu of collecting the call, but the broker-dealer is not required to do so, and the customer has no right to demand it.

+iii.
 Right to dictate which security is liquidated.
-Some investors believe that they have the right to control which securities are liquidated to meet a maintenance margin call if there is more than one security in the customer's accounts.
-There is no provision in the margin rules that gives the customer the right to control liquidation decisions.
-As discussed above, because the securities are collateral for the margin loan, the broker/dealer has the right to control the disposition of the collateral in order to protect its interests.
-In this regard, the broker/dealer may choose which securities in the margin account, or any other account held by the member on behalf of the customer, to liquidate, and this selection need not relate to factors associated with the individual customer.
-For example, the broker/dealer may choose a particular security in a customer's account to liquidate based on a high concentration of the security held by customers firm-wide.

-Members raising their maintenance margin requirements.
-Some members have increased their "house" maintenance margin requirements as a result of concerns about the volatility and extreme price run-ups on certain stocks and the risks to their customers and the member's own potential exposure to losses from margin defaults.
-These changes in policy often take effect immediately and will result in the issuance of a maintenance margin call.
-A customer's failure to satisfy the call will usually cause the member to liquidate a portion of the customer's account.
+Some investors believe that they have the right to control which securities are liquidated to meet a maintenance margin call if there is more than one security in the NASD customer's accounts.10 There is no provision in the margin rules that gives the customer the right to control liquidation decisions.
+As discussed above, because the securities are collateral for the margin loan, the broker-dealer has the right to control the disposition of the collateral in order to protect its interests.
+In this regard, the broker-dealer may choose which securities in the margin account, or any other account held by NASD member on behalf of the customer, to liquidate, and this selection need not relate to factors associated with the individual customer.11 For example, the NASD broker-dealer may choose a particular security in a customer's account to liquidate based on a high concentration of the security held by customers firmiv.
+NASD members raising their maintenance margin requirements.
+Some NASD members have increased their "house" maintenance margin requirements as a result of concerns about the volatility and extreme price run-ups on certain stocks, the risks to their customers, and the NASD member's own potential exposure to losses from margin defaults.
+These changes in policy often take effect immediately and may result in the issuance of a maintenance margin call.
+A customer's failure to satisfy the call will usually cause the NASD member to liquidate a portion of the customer's account.

-Some investors believe that a member must provide thirty days written notice before implementing this type of change.
+Some investors believe that an NASD member must provide thirty days written notice before implementing this type of change.
 While SEC Rule 10b-16 requires members to disclose to customers the credit terms (interest rates and methods of calculating interest) for margin transactions and requires advance written notice of such changes, it does not require advance notice of the amount of margin required.

-Proposed Requirements

-Although NASD Regulation recognizes that some members are providing disclosures to customers relating to margin, the content of these disclosures is not consistent from firm to firm and may not always be in a form that is understandable to investors.
-As such, NASD Regulation is proposing new Rule 2341 that would require members to deliver to non-institutional customers a specified disclosure statement that discusses the operation of margin accounts and the risks associated with trading on margin.
-Members would be required to deliver the disclosure statement, in writing or electronically, to customers individually, prior to or at the opening of a margin account.
-The proposed rule change also would require members to deliver the disclosure statement annually to all non-institutional customers with margin accounts.
-Members would be required to provide the disclosure statement to existing margin customers at the time the member is required to send the next annual statement to the customer (following the effective date of the rule change), but not to exceed 180 days following the effective date of the rule change.
+C. Proposed Requirements.
+Although NASD Regulation recognizes that some NASD members are providing additional disclosures to customers relating to margin, the content of these disclosures is not consistent from firm to firm and may not always be in a form that is understandable to investors.
+Thus, NASD Regulation proposes to implement a new NASD Rule 2341 that would require NASD members to deliver a disclosure statement that includes all the "bulleted" information as specified in the proposed NASD Rule 2341, or a substantially identical disclosure statement 12 to their noninstitutional customers.13 NASD members would be required to deliver the mandated disclosure statement, in writing or electronically, to customers individually,14 prior to or at the opening of a margin account.
+NASD Regulation also would require NASD members to deliver the mandated disclosure statement annually to all of their noninstitutional customers with margin accounts.
+NASD members would be required to provide the mandated disclosure statement to existing margin customers at the time the NASD member is required to send the next annual statement to the customer (following the effective date of the rule change), but not to exceed 180 days following the effective date of the rule change.